gavincarr/ctap/README.md

 Installation
 ------------

+Binary packages are available from the
+(Releases page)[/gavincarr/ctap/releases/latest/].

-If you have go installed, you can do:
+Or if you have go installed, you can do:

     go install github.com/gavincarr/ctap@latest